jeansom/RUNA/README.md

 * RUNGeneration contains a simple script to set your madgraph environment.
 * RUNSimulations generates MC samples from lhe files.
+* RUNTriggerStudies performs validation and efficiency studies for triggers.
-* RUNtuples creates Ntuples out of MiniAOD files, generated in RUNSimulations
+* RUNtuples creates Ntuples out of MiniAOD files, generated in RUNSimulations.
 * RUAnalysis includes an example of how to use your Ntuples in your Analysis.